 We're on a mission to create a judgement-free space where we can discuss sex, life, love and the bedroom.
 But how can we really do that before busting some good ol’ fashioned myths and breaking some norms, dear reader?

 It’s 2020, after all – and in this post pandemic world, sex isn’t how people knew it to be half a century ago.
-It’s time to change mindsets (as we change masks), open up discussions (as we close down our social lives) and break out of the box (as we stay at home) when it comes to conversations about sex.
+It’s time to change mindsets (as we change masks), open up discussions about sex (as we close down our social lives) and break out of the box (as we stay at home) when it comes to conversations about sex and sex toys in India.
 And you can’t bust out some real talk before busting some myths and misconceptions that people might have turned into unsubstianted norms.
 So are you ready to cancel out some fake news about fornication?
 Here we go!

 Norm 1: It's the man's job to carry the condom.